Roxtec/TransiterDesignerAPISampleCode/samples/transit_layouts/csharp/VisitRtd/README.md

 BrowserWrapper is a Windows desktop application that runs without a console.

+## Notes

+The solution has been created using Visual Studio 2019.

 BrowserWrapper is based on [CefSharp.MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample/).
 Its license can be found in LICENSE-CefSharp.